Resume Tips Include

 TYPO’s: 1,000 managers surveyed said, they wouldn’t interview an applicant with 1 typo on their resume.

-This is the first example of your work.
 If there’s a mistake on something as important as your cover letter or resume, it’s assumed you’ll make mistakes on the job.

 MAKE A GOOD FIRST IMPRESSION